 The NY Codes, Rules and Regulations, Title 6, Chapter 1, Subchapter G, Part 51: Public Use of State WMAs ("Part 51") lists regulations for public use of the WMA system.
-Part 51 addresses restricted and prohibited uses of WMAs in order to prevent disturbance to wildlife and interference with wildlife-dependent recreation.3 A new Part 51 has been adopted by New York, with an effective date of January 1, 2022).
+Part 51 addresses restricted and prohibited uses of WMAs in order to prevent disturbance to wildlife and interference with wildlife-dependent recreation.3 A new Part 51 was adopted by New York, effective January 1, 2022.
 The new regulations include necessary changes that keep up with new or evolving public uses, updated laws, and current use concerns on our New York State WMAs.